Installation

 Section titled “System requirements”- OS.
 Windows 10 or Windows 11, 64-bit.
 Windows only

 - CPU.
 A 6-core / 12-thread processor or better.
-Consumer-grade chips from the last five years are fine; anything older will run Ishvana but might feel sluggish during ML pipelines and local LLM inference.
+Consumer-grade chips from the last five years are fine; anything older will run Ishvana but might feel sluggish during deep analysis and manuscript-scale scans.

 - Disk.
 SSD recommended.
 Install size is roughly 500 MB plus whatever your projects grow to over time.